Load up your TBR list with this list of books set in Scotland and then get inspired to go there!

 Eleanor Oliphant is Completely Fine, Gail Honeyman

-Except that Eleanor Oliphant isn’t really fine, she struggles with social skills and avoids social interactions.
-She and the other “not really fine” characters in this book come together to help rescue one another from their lives of isolation.
+Except that Eleanor Oliphant is not fine.
+She struggles with social skills and avoids social interactions.
+She and the other “not completely fine” characters in this book come together to help rescue one another from their lives of isolation.
 Honeyman writes with a light touch and is very subtle about how she reveals Eleanor’s secrets, so be sure to read every word…it’s worth it!

 The End of the World Running Club, Adrian J. Walker